-Budgeted expenditures were also increased by \$18.8 million to \$203.1 million due to net increased costs related to the 147c/c(2) funds in the amount of \$8.1 million, net staffing wage changes for unpaid leaves, retirements, vacancies, and assumed labor agreement costs of \$3.9 million, grant expenditure increases of \$4.7 million, and a \$2 million transfer from the General Fund to support the capital project funds.
+Budgeted expenditures were also increased by \$9.4 million to \$213.4 million due to net increased costs related to net staffing wage changes for unpaid leaves, retirements, vacancies, and a formula distribution payout of \$2.1 million, grant expenditure increases of \$7.3 million; and \$2.7 million in transfers from the General Fund to support the capital project and student intervention funds.
+A decrease of \$2.2 million was also factored in for the adjustment of 147c/c(2) and further adjustment of net retirement expenses, along with a decrease of \$372,000 for contracted services.
 Other, less significant, net decreases to expenditures account for the remaining adjustment.